valinsky/bloxplorer/docs/quickstart.rst

 After installation, you can import and use the desired explorer and its methods.
 Both sync and async methods are available.
 For a full list of available methods :ref:`click here <api>`.
-The available explorers are Bitcoin, Bitcoin Testnet, Bitcoin Signet and Liquid:
+The available explorers are Bitcoin, Bitcoin Testnet, Bitcoin Signet, Liquid and Liquid Testnet:

 Bitcoin Explorer
 ----------------